shariq1989/cookbook/content/recipe/zuppa_toscana.md

 * 5 Kale Leaves, stems removed and roughly chopped
 * Fresh Parmesan Cheese, to garnish

-### HOW TO Make Olive Garden Zuppa Toscana At Home

-#### ZUPPA TOSCANA DUTCH OVEN INSTRUCTIONS
+#### Zuppa Toscana Dutch Oven Instructions

-1. In a [dutch oven](https://amzn.to/3sFYTY1), cook the sausage over medium heat until brown.
+1. In a [Dutch oven](https://amzn.to/3sFYTY1), cook the sausage over medium heat until brown.
 2. Add the onions and garlic to the sausage.
 Cook until the onions become translucent and soften.
 3. Add 4 cups of water and 1 tbsp Better Than Bouillon.
 4. Next, add the potatoes, and season the mixture with oregano, garlic powder, salt, and pepper.
 5. Cook over medium heat for 1 hour, stirring occasionally.
 6. Off heat, stir in the kale and heavy cream to serve.

-#### ZUPPA TOSCANA INSTANT POT INSTRUCTIONS
+#### Zuppa Toscana Instant Pot Instructions

 1. In an [Instant Pot](https://amzn.to/3w5GDtJ), cook the sausage on saute mode until brown.
 2. Add the onions and garlic to the sausage.
 Cook until the onions become translucent and soften.
 3. Add 4 cups of water and 1 tbsp Better Than Bouillon.
-4. Next, add the potatoes, and season with oregano, garlic powder, salt, and pepper.
+4. Next, add the potatoes and season with oregano, garlic powder, salt, and pepper.
 5. Secure the lid and set the [Instant Pot](https://amzn.to/3w5GDtJ) to manual high pressure for 10 minutes with quick release.
 6. Unplug the [Instant Pot](https://amzn.to/3w5GDtJ)and allow the soup to cool, then stir in the kale and heavy cream to serve.

-#### ZUPPA TOSCANA CROCKPOT INSTRUCTIONS
+#### Zuppa Toscana Slow Cooker Instructions

 1. In a [skillet](https://amzn.to/3xyWEtj), cook the sausage over medium heat until brown.
 2. Add the onions and garlic to the sausage.
 Cook until onions become translucent and soften.
 3. Add the mixture to your [Crockpot](https://amzn.to/3zIa7hR) or slow cooker, then add 4 cups of water and 1 tbsp of Better Than Bouillon.
-4. Next, add the potatoes, and season with oregano, garlic powder, salt, and pepper.
+4. Next, add the potatoes and season with oregano, garlic powder, salt, and pepper.
 5. Gently stir ingredients, cover [crock pot](https://amzn.to/3zIa7hR), and cook on LOW for 5-6 hours or on HIGH for 3-4 hours.
 6. Unplug the [Crockpot](https://amzn.to/3zIa7hR) and allow the soup to cool some, then stir in the kale and heavy cream to serve.

 {{< end_recipe >}}

-### ABOUT THE MEAL
+### About the Meal

-There are way too many versions of this Olive Garden soup recipe floating around the internet, and honestly, it makes sense!
+There are way too many versions of this favorite Olive Garden soup floating around the internet, and honestly, it makes sense!
 Zuppa Toscana is delicious.
-Before learning to make it at home, it was the only reason I went to Olive Garden.
+Before making the soup at home, it was the only reason I went to Olive Garden.
 Well, that and the breadsticks.
-This Olive Garden Zuppa Toscana soup is the ultimate comfort food.
-It's creamy and loaded with sausage, potatoes, and bright, crisp kale.
-This recipe is so delicious and filling; the whole family will enjoy it.
-You can make it in a dutch oven, the Instant Pot, or a Crockpot or slow cooker.
-Here is our take on Olive Garden Zuppa Toscana.
+This Olive Garden Zuppa Toscana is the ultimate comfort food.
+It is creamy and loaded with sausage, potatoes, and bright, crisp kale; it is tasty and filling.
+I hope you enjoy our family's take on Olive Garden Zuppa Toscana.

-#### What ingredients do I need for this meal?
+#### What ingredients are needed for this meal?

 * Ground Italian Sausage: Control the heat by using mild or spicy Italian sausage.
 I prefer to switch it up depending on who we serve, though I am partial to a bit of spice.